Imaduddin-Mohammed/AWS_pintrest_pipeline/README.md

 ##### Step 3: Create a custom plugin
 - Now, open the MSK console and select Custom plugins under the MSK Connect section on the left side of the console.
 - Choose Create custom plugin.
-- Click Browse S3 on the top right of the custom plugin page and find the bucket where you upload the Confluent connector ZIP file.
+- Click Browse S3 on the top right of the custom plugin page and find the bucket where you uploaded the Confluent connector ZIP file.
 - Then, in the list of objects in that bucket select the ZIP file and select the Choose button.
 Give the plugin a name and press Create custom plugin.
 Once the plugin has been created you should see the following message at the top of your browser window:
 `plugin <PLUGIN_NAME> was successfully created.
 The custom plugin was created.
 You can now create a connector using this custom plugin`